shivharis/turtlebot3_wiki/docs/source/turtlebot3/pc_software.rst

 ROS needs IP addresses to communicate between the turtlebot and the remote PC.

-Type the next to find out each used IP addresses.
+Type the next to find out IP address.

 .. code-block:: bash